miyehn/niar/README.md

 Too add a property in `config.ini`, first define that property in the config file, then in `Input.hpp` add it to the struct called `Cfg`, and assign the property in `Input.cpp`.
 Then use it anywhere as `Cfg.PropertyName`.

 CVars can be defined / used anywhere.
 For the ones local to a file, define them with global scope inside some `.cpp` file.
 For the ones that need to be accessed everywhere, define in `Input.hpp` or even as part of the `Cfg` struct.

-### Rendering pipeline

-See `Scene::draw()`.
-It depends on the material set used (configure this in `config.ini`). `0` is basic; everything gets rendered in a single pass, no lighting is applied. `1` is basic lambertian without textures, and `2` is whatever material that gets assigned to each mesh.
-If a mesh has no material assigned to it, it falls back to default lambertian.

-#### Deferred pipeline

-Geometry pass (MRT) (3 G buffers: world position, normal, base color)
-↓
-Shadow maps are rendered for lights that cast shadows.
-↓
-Passes that uses shadow maps and the position & normal G buffers to produce shadow masks (basically stencils for light contribution).
-↓
-Lighting pass(es) for directional lights, with G buffers and shadow masks as input
-↓
-Lighting pass(es) for point lights done similarly, using additive blending
-↓
-Exposure adjustment, as well as extracting bright pixels into a separate texture
-↓
-Horizontal and vertical gaussian blur passes to the bright pixels texture (bloom)
-↓
-Apply bloom result with rendered image, then do tone mapping and gamma correction

-### Shader, texture and material resources

-Currently all shaders, textures and materials are managed by the classes themselves, either in a private pool (accessable from outside by name using the `get` method), or as static read-only constants.

-Shaders and materials are compiled and added to the pool on program start; textures are loadeded on first use.

-### Materials and blit

-Basically a material := a reference to a shader + a set of properties.
-There're two types of materials: generic and standard.

-A generic material is one that can be used with any shader.
-It attempts to set all transformation matrices to its shader when used.
-* Usage: create the material by giving its shader's name, define `set_parameters` if its shader requires properties that are not transformation matrices, then `use` just before drawing stuff.

-A standard material is one that's associated with a specific shader.
-* Creation: inherit from `GlMaterial` to create a new material class with all properties that should be stored with it.
-Define its `use` function where it should set all its properties to its shader, including the transformation matrices.
-* Usage: create an instance of this material somewhere else, assign the properties, optionally define `set_parameters`, and `use`.
-* To create a material that uses an existing shader, just edit `config.ini` to specify what shader to use and some properties, and assign it to meshes.

-`Blit` is a special type of shader: instances all share the same vertex shader and are used to draw screen-space quads.
-* Creation: create a `CONST_PTR` in `Blit` class, and `IMPLEMENT_BLIT` by specifing which shader to use (see the macro definitions).
-* Usage: `Blit::name()->begin_pass()`, set properties depending on the shader, `Blit::name()->end_pass()`.